 Committee members may be from existing GNSO Constituencies or Stakeholder Groups, or may be new to ICANN.
-However, in all cases, Committee representatives should (1) demonstrate a willingness to learn about the GNSO and its policies and procedures; and (2) be willing to act as an ambassador for the GNSO and its outreach efforts.
+However, in all cases, Committee representatives should (1) demonstrate knowledge of the GNSO and its policies and procedures; and (2) be willing to act as an ambassador for the GNSO and its outreach efforts.